 Have you checked your home’s carbon monoxide detector?

-Carbon monoxide, as published by the CDC, is produced by fireplaces, furnaces, stoves, and gas ranges.
+Carbon monoxide, as published by the CDC, is generated by fireplaces, furnaces, stoves, and gas ranges.
 The colorless and odorless gas is often called the silent killer because it’s essentially undetectable unless you have a carbon monoxide detector.

-Bryant says you should be replacing your carbon monoxide detectors every five years, and checking your carbon monoxide and fire detectors each month to confirm the batteries and alarm are operating properly.
+Bryant says you should be replacing your carbon monoxide detectors every five years, and checking your carbon monoxide and fire detectors monthly to ensure the batteries and alarm are working properly.
 Today is an excellent time to check your home’s CO and smoke detectors, and install or replace them if needed.

-Included in a Precision tune-up from Bryant , our experts will inspect your furnace to make sure it is running properly and check for carbon monoxide leaks.
-Through November 25th, Bryant Heating & Cooling Service Experts will be giving discounts on our HVAC Precision tune-ups to help homeowners make sure their furnace will function safety and efficiently throughout the upcoming cold season.
-There are also U.S. governmental tax credits of up to $500 for qualifying HVAC equipment that can be earned until the end of 2016.
+Included in a Precision tune-up from Bryant , our experts will inspect your furnace to make sure it is operating properly and check for carbon monoxide leaks.
+Through November 25th, Bryant will be offering discounts on our HVAC Precision tune-ups to help homeowners make sure their furnace will function safety and efficiently throughout the upcoming cold season.
+You can also get U.S. governmental tax credits of up to $500 for specific HVAC equipment that can be earned until the end of 2016.

 To keep your home safe and warm through the cold season, call Bryant Heating & Cooling Service Experts today at 226-773-3357to schedule your Fall Precision tune-up, or set up a complimentary in-home estimate for a new, energy-efficient heating and air conditioning system.